ncinme/hangman-react-redux/README.md

 #### `npm run wordListConverter`

-This script converts the any text file in ./src folder to an array and writes it to wordList.js file, which can be later referred to select a random word for Hangman game.
+Note: No need to run the command unless you want to use a new dictionary file.\
 I have used 'word_list_10000.txt' in this app, and alreadly created wordList.js.

+This script converts the any text file in ./src folder to an array and writes it to wordList.js file, which can be later referred to select a random word for Hangman game.\

 Reading/Writing file are node js methods, thus this script has to be run separately.